 The disadvantages of having one include;

 - They require constant water movement to work, which means it needs to be near your filter, within your filter, or a part of a powerhead unit.

 - The bulbs are only good for a certain timeframe (each manufacturer has a different lifespan for their bulbs) and then need to be replaced, even if they still appear to light up.

 - They cannot cure fish that are already sick or remove algae that are growing inside of the aquarium on decorations or on the walls.

-Incorporating an Aquarium UV Sterilizer can allow you to not only get rid of any excess algae but has a range of more benefits that are many do not consider.
-You can boost the effectiveness of your filtration, clarity of the water by preventing any free-floating algae from being able to settle down, and lastly, put additional safeguards towards the health to your aquarium by preventing microorganisms from spreading rapidly.
-In many cases, the benefit is great if the aquarium is in a location that will always have algae, contains a vast majority of rare or priced inhabitants or in situations such as a outdoor pond where filtration can only go so far in order to prevent algae buildup in the water itself or on the rocks.
+Incorporating an Aquarium UV Sterilizer can allow you to not only get rid of any excess algae but has a range of more benefits that many do not consider.
+You can boost the effectiveness of your filtration, and clarity of the water by preventing any free-floating algae from being able to settle down, and lastly, put additional safeguards towards the health of your aquarium by preventing microorganisms from spreading rapidly.
+In many cases, the benefit is great if the aquarium is in a location that will always have algae, contains a vast majority of rare or priced inhabitants, or in situations such as an outdoor pond where filtration can only go so far to prevent algae buildup in the water itself or on the rocks.